dotnet/docs/docs/core/tools/dotnet-workload-sets.md

 * "Pin" the `install` command to a specific workload set version.
 * Update installed workloads to the latest available workload set version.
 * Install or update to a specified workload set version.
-* Restore to a specific workload set version using global.json.
+* Specify the workload set version in global.json.
 * Check your current update mode and workload set version.

-And you can still choose to install or update to the latest version of each individual workload, ignoring workload sets.
+And you can still choose to install, update, or restore to the latest version of each individual workload, ignoring workload sets.

 ## Prerequisites